 Go Professional Cases Listed by play Ransomware Group

-On March 2, 2026, the ransomware group known as Play added Go Professional Cases to its public leak site, confirming that internal files had been exfiltrated from the U.S.-based company during a ransomware attack.
+On March 2, 2026, the ransomware group known as Play added Go Professional Cases to its public leak site, claiming that internal files had been exfiltrated from the U.S.-based company during a ransomware attack.

 Public reporting indicates the incident involves a ransomware deployment followed by data exfiltration.
 The Play group published a dedicated topic page on its onion site listing Go Professional Cases as a victim.
 Available details describe the exposed material as internal files, though the exact volume and full list of records remain unconfirmed in open sources.
 No specific count of affected individuals has been released by the company or the attackers.
 The listing appeared on the leak site on March 2, 2026, consistent with Play’s typical pattern of publishing victim announcements after an initial extortion window expires.